Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 What camera resolution is needed for professional video calls?

 1080p is sufficient for standard video calls on Zoom, Teams, and Google Meet — all three platforms compress video streams regardless of camera resolution.
-4K cameras are beneficial in two specific cases: screen recording at full quality, or using the 4K capture for AI digital framing without visible quality loss when cropped.
+4K cameras are beneficial in two specific cases: screen recording at full quality, or using 4K capture for AI digital framing without visible quality loss when cropped.
 If you’re not recording or streaming, the Anker PowerConf C300 at 1080p delivers call quality most callers can’t distinguish from 4K.

 What’s the difference between AI framing and PTZ tracking?